 It appears that the council’s policy is to establish the city centre as the focal point for growth, hoping that the new prosperity seeps northwards like ink on blotting paper.
 However, as the city undergoes its transition, it often feels as if Swan Street and Great Ancoats Street act as a tarmac moat, and that very little wealth has managed to make it across to the north side.

-The second project is “From Trinity To The Crescent”, and is currently ongoing.
+The second part of the Not Quite Light project was “From Trinity To The Crescent”.
 Salford and Manchester are separated by the Irwell and in recent years there has been a frenzied building programme along both borders as each authority flexes its new economic muscle.
-This set of photographs will investigate the historic connections between the two cities and look at how redevelopment is changing the relationship between both cities.
+This set of photographs explores the historic connections between the two cities, and looks at how redevelopment is changing the relationship between both cities.

 “You Live With Us, We Live You” – commissioned by 5 Plus architects and published as a limited edition book in September 2017.